Jaya One: History

 Developed and owned by Tetap Tiara Sdn Bhd, Jaya One first opened in 2008, with its Phase 1 Palm Square.

 In 2013, Jaya One was expanded with the opening of The School, Malaysia's first child enrichment mall.

 In 2018, following the closure of Palm Square (also known as 'The Palm') in March, reopened it as The Square to further the mall.

 In 2020, following the closure of its previous anchor tenant Cold Storage, the first "hybrid" AEON BIG hypermarket opened in July at The School.

 Stores and services

 Some of the anchor tenants currently at Jaya One include hypermarket AEON BIG, rock climbing center BUMP Bouldering, fitness center Celebrity Fitness, hardware store (Mr. DIY), lifestyle store (NOKO) and co-working space Common Ground.

 Other stores and services include Guardian, Ippudo, Apple Samgyupsal, GO Noodle House, Nando's, OldTown White Coffee, Subway restaurant, and Starbucks Coffee.

 Jaya One also houses Pop The Arcade, the first pop-up retail space for startups of its kind in Malaysia.

 PJ Live Arts, Selangor's first independent theatre dedicated to family and comedy shows is also located here.

 Two non-governmental organizations, Kechara Food Bank and Parents Without Partners (PWP) are also based there.

 In addition Jaya One also contains various offices and businesses in its buildings, ranging from banks and properties to architecture firms.

 On Friday evenings, the mall opens one of its floors to roller skating.

-Transportation

-Train

-The mall is located 10 minutes away from the Asia Jaya station (opposite Menara Axis), and can be accessed from there via taxi or Rapid KL Bus to Jaya One.

-Bus

-There are multiple buses connecting to Jaya One.
-From the Asia Jaya station, take Rapid KL Bus T787 to Jaya One.
-From SS2, take Bus T790 or PJ02, followed by a ~6 minute walk to Jaya One.